Pricing Products for Profit

 Note that 15.8% is a reasonably good profit margin.
 10% is average, 20% is considered excellent or high, and 5% is considered very low.
 Even though you may deem your profit margin average, look at your net profit value and ask yourself:

-Are you selling enough profits to pay yourself, re-invest in your business, pay your employees?
+Are you selling enough profits to pay yourself, re-invest in your business, and pay your employees?

 Most businesses have a lot more costs than just the ones above.
 COGS are solely related to the product you are selling and do not include all additional parts of the business such as the lease (if not working from home), computers, wifi, or even coffee for the breakroom.